 - 1 cup cooked chickpeas (160 g), drained

 - 1 tbsp paprika

-Add half the vegetable broth, the bell pepper, carrot, and zucchini and sauté for another 7 minutes.
+- Add half a cup of the vegetable broth, the bell pepper, carrot, and zucchini.
+Sauté for another 5 minutes, stirring occasionally.

-Now, add all remaining ingredients (the rest of the vegetable broth, diced tomatoes, tomato paste, corn, kidney beans, soy sauce, paprika, and cayenne).
+- Now, add all remaining ingredients (the rest of the vegetable broth, diced tomatoes, tomato paste, corn, kidney beans, chickpeas, soy sauce, paprika, cumin, and cayenne).
 Stir well, then let the mixture simmer, uncovered, for another 15 minutes until it has thickened.

-Add more cayenne and salt to taste, serve warm on its own or with rice, tortillas, baked potatoes or cornbread.
+- Add more cayenne and salt to taste, then serve warm on its own or with rice, tortillas, baked potatoes, or cornbread.
+Enjoy!

 - You can use any veggies you like in place of the zucchini, carrot, and bell peppers.
 The overall amount can be increased or decreased to your preference – just adjust the liquid accordingly.

 - The kidney beans and chickpeas can be swapped for any other beans like black beans or white beans.